Grigore III Ghica

-Grigore III Ghica (1724 – 12 October 1777) was twice the Prince of Moldavia between 29 March 1764 – 3 February 1767 and September 1774 – 10 October 1777 and of Wallachia: 28 October 1768 – November 1769.
+Grigore III Ghica (1724 – 12 October 1777) was a prince of Moldavia and of Wallachia.

 Biography

 He was the son of Alexandru Matei Ghica, with the position of dragoman, who was beheaded by the Sublime Porte and nephew of Grigore II Ghica's brother.
 Gregory III Ghica had a sister, Catherine (or Catinca), married to the Greek hetman Dumitru Sulgearoglu (also called Dimitrie Gheorghiadis Sulgearoglu).
 Catherine's descendants bore the name of her mother, Ghica, as Dora d'Istria states in her writing Gli Albanesi in Rumenia (1871): "[Costachi Ghica], Son of Catherine, sister of Gregory III, married to Demetrio Sutziaroglu.
 Catherine's descendants bear her mother's name."
 As a gentleman, he is an enemy of Austria and a friend of Russia, and the intrigues help him a lot in his policy towards the Turks.
 Internally, it has regularized the collection of offices and put an end to abuses.
 He set up a cloth factory in Chipirești, near Jijia and built a school near the Metropolitanate as a result of the reorganization of education, designed by him.
 Through the measures taken, he managed to bring the country to a relative well-being.

 A Phanariote ruler (domnitor) of the Ghica family, Grigore Ghica was assassinated by the Ottomans for opposing the annexation of the northwestern part of Moldavia (later named Bukovina) by the Habsburg Empire.